Visa requirements for Colombian citizens

-A Colombian identity card is valid for travel to most South American countries.

 Visa requirements for Colombian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Colombia.

-As of 2025, Colombian citizens had visa-free or visa on arrival access to 131 countries and territories, ranking the Colombian passport 40th in the world according to the Henley Passport Index.
+As of 2026, Colombian citizens had visa-free or visa on arrival access to 130 countries and territories, ranking the Colombian passport 34th in the world according to the Henley Passport Index.

 Citizens of Colombia do not need a passport when travelling to Argentina, Bolivia, Brazil, Chile, Ecuador, Paraguay, Peru, and Uruguay.
 For these countries, they may use just their national identification cards.

 Visa requirements map

 Visa requirements for Colombian citizens holding ordinary passports.

 Visa requirements

 Visa requirements for holders of ordinary passports travelling for tourism purposes:

 Colombia is an associated member of Mercosur.
 As such, its citizens enjoy unlimited access to any of the full members (Argentina, Brazil, Paraguay and Uruguay) and other associated members (Bolivia, Ecuador and Peru) with the right to residence and work, with no requirement other than nationality.
 Citizens of these eight countries (including Colombia) may apply for the grant of "temporary residence" for up to two years in another country of the bloc.
 Then, they may apply for "permanent residence" just before the term of their "temporary residence" expires.

 The case of Chile, however, is different.
-Chilean immigration policy does not include Colombian citizens in the agreement, thus Colombians need to hold a visa prior to travel if they want to reside and work in Chile.
+Colombian citizens can enter Chile with just the ID card, but they need to hold a visa prior to travel if they want to reside and work in Chile.